grct/SmartAgent/README.md

 2. Find the price of a **Camel**.
 3. Create a **Tool** that, given the input of a number of Camels, calculates how many more are needed to buy a Tesla Model 3.

+I expect it to find the first two data using the `web search` tool, and finally create the tool using the `create_tool` tool

 This is the query:

 > Find the current price of a Tesla Model 3 and a camel.
 Then create a